 "Whilst unemployed I was receiving calls about my credit card repayments.
 I was finding even the smallest payments very difficult and it was a long time before I was told about hardship payment options.
 This woman made me feel ashamed and frustrated"

-of Australians are born overseas.
+Over28%of Australians are born overseas.

-The LGBTIQ+ community makes up
+The LGBTIQ+ community makes up11%of the population.

-Indigenous Australians make up
+Indigenous Australians make up2.8%of the population.

-Australians live with a disability.
+1 in 5Australians live with a disability.

 Although there are structural issues that broadly affect women’s finances it is also important to consider how different groups of women may experience added barriers when trying to engage with the finance sector.
 Understanding how race, class, gender, sexuality and disability can impact on women’s finances is crucial to providing better services for women.